1Password/solutions/device-trust/okta-terraform-deployment/README.md

         "okta.profileMappings.read",
         ```

-2. *(Terraform)* Inside `devicetrust.tf` , copy the codes under `SAML APPLICATION` , `Group Assignment` and `Identity Provider` , complete TODOs, and deploy.
+2. *(Terraform)* In `devicetrust.tf` , copy the code blocks under `SAML APPLICATION` , `GROUP ASSIGNMENT` and `IDENTITY PROVIDER`, complete TODOs, and deploy.
 This will
     - Create a SAML application.
     - Create a test user group.
     - Assign the test user group to the SAML application.
     - Create an Identity Provider.

-3. *(Manual)* Inside Okta, go to Security > Identity Provider that was created, click on Actions > Configure Identity Provider, and set `IdP Usage` to `Factor Only`.
-(This would have been set to `SSO Only` by default.)
+3. *(Manual)* In the Okta Admin Console, go to Security > Identity Providers, locate the newly created Identity Provider, click on Actions > Configure Identity Provider, and set `IdP Usage` to `Factor Only`.
+    > This is set to `SSO Only` by default.

-4. *(Manual)* Inside Okta, go to Security > Authenticator and create an IdP Authenticator.
+4. *(Manual)* In the Okta Admin Console, go to Security > Authenticators and create an IdP Authenticator.
-    > We have seen cases where an Authenticator was not created even though no error was shown after deploying Terraform and the logs show that the Authenticator was created.
-You can skip this step and create an authenticator using Terraform (step 5), and then come back if an error occurs.
+    > In some cases, the Authenticator may not appear even though no error is shown after Terraform deployment, and logs may indicate it was created.
+You can skip this step and continue with step 5, then return here only if an issue occurs.

-5. *(Terraform)* Inside `devicetrust.tf` , copy the codes under `AUTHENTICATOR`,  `AUTHENTICATOR ENROLLMENT POLICY` , `AUTHENTICATION POLICY` and `OUTPUT` , and deploy.
+5. *(Terraform)* In `devicetrust.tf` , copy the code blocks under `AUTHENTICATOR`,  `AUTHENTICATOR ENROLLMENT POLICY` , `AUTHENTICATION POLICY` and `OUTPUT`, then deploy.
 This will
     - Create an authenticator enrollment policy.
-    - Create an authentication policy rule.
-(It will be applied to the policy that has Device Trust app in it.)
+    - Create an authentication policy rule (applied to the policy that includes the Device Trust app).
-    - Output information you need to put inside Device Trust.
+    - Output values required to finish up Device Trust configuration inside Kolide.

-6. *(Manual)* Make sure your IdP Authenticator didn’t sneak into any of your
+6. *(Manual)* Double-check that your IdP Authenticator has **not** been unintentionally added to
     - Security > Authenticators > Enrollment policies (especially the Default Policy)
     - Security > Authentication Policies (especially Catch-all rules inside each policy)

-7. *(Manual)* Inside Device Trust > Identity Providers, use the output (`kolide_instructions.set_up_single_sign-on`) of Terraform to fill in information for step ‘Single Sign-On Provider’.
+7. *(Manual)* In Device Trust > Identity Providers, use the Terraform output `kolide_instructions.set_up_single_sign-on` of Terraform to fill in information for step ‘Single Sign-On Provider’.

 8. *(Manual)* Configure SCIM provisioning inside the SAML application in Okta using information in Device Trust > Identity Providers > Set Up User Provisioning.

-9. *(Manual)* Inside Device Trust > Identity Providers, use the output (`kolide_instructions.device_trust_authenticator`) of Terraform to fill in information for step ‘Set Up Authenticator’.
+9. *(Manual)* In Device Trust > Identity Providers, use the Terraform output `kolide_instructions.device_trust_authenticator` to complete the ‘Set Up Authenticator’ step.
-    > Be careful when pasting in the cert.
-There may be spaces, and make sure you have `-----***BEGIN CERTIFICATE***-----` and `-----END ***CERTIFICATE***-----` at the beginning and the end.
+    > Be careful when pasting the certificate.
+Ensure there are no extra spaces and that the certificate includes `-----***BEGIN CERTIFICATE***-----` and `-----END ***CERTIFICATE***-----` at the beginning and the end of the certificate.